pulettip/weather-app-repo/README.md

 - Select a city/town from the list
 - Calls weather API
-- Returns ranking for:
+- Returns daily ranking for:
   - Skiing
   - Surfing
   - Outdoor sightseeing
   - Indoor sightseeing

+Daily activity rankings are displayed to provide a complete picture in locations with variable temperatures, where preferred activities may change from day to day.
+This allows users to combine different options or assess whether there are enough favourable days for their chosen activity."

 ## 📦 API Reference

-`GET /api/score?city=Florence`
+`GET /api/weather-scores?city=Florence`

 Returns a JSON response like: